CrimsonTautology/sm-jetpack-plus/README.md

 # Jetpack Bling
 * Separate plugin to handle the sounds and particle effects; gives jetpacks their "bling"
 * You can add your own!
-Just edit `addons/sourcemod/configs/jetpacks.cfg`
+Just edit `addons/sourcemod/configs/jetpacks.<modname>.cfg`
+* The plugin will dynamicly load the config file for the corresponding game so you don't have to worry about incompatible sounds or particles.
 * Players can choose their jetpack's effects by typing `!bling` into chat.
 * If the donator plugin is installed; this plugin can be restricted such that only donators can change their bling.
 * `sm_jetpack_donators_only` - Set to 1 to prevent non-donators from changing their jetpack effects

 # Notes
 * This has only been tested with TF2 but should work in other games, except...
-* The custom particle and sound effects will definitely not work in other mods, you will have to edit the jetpacks.cfg file.
+* I have only made a bling config for TF2, you will have to create your own `addons/sourcemod/configs/jetpacks.<modname>.cfg` file for other games.
 If you want to add some for other mods send a pull request.